-He didn’t see himself as possessing any excellent military skill.
-Rather, he said that it was the LORD that taught his hands to make war (2 Samuel 22:35; Psalm 18:34; 144:1).
+He didn’t see himself as possessing any excellent military skills.
+Rather, he said that the LORD taught his hands to make war (2 Samuel 22:35; Psalm 18:34; 144:1).
 He seemed to be saying there was nothing fantastic about his military feats and exploits.
 He said the LORD was his teacher in warfare.
 You can’t fail if God is your teacher!

-3. It helps you to make the LORD, not man, yourself or the situation, your focus.
+3. It helps you to make the LORD, not man, yourself, or the situation, your focus.
 You’ll look gloomy if you’re looking at your negative situation.
-If you focus on the wrong things, you’ll find yourself in the wrong destination.
+If you focus on the wrong things, you’ll find yourself at the wrong destination.
 Whatever you behold, you become (2 Corinthians 3:18).
 What are you focusing on?
-Remembering the benefits of the LORD helps you to maintain a right focus on the LORD.
+Remembering the benefits of the Lord helps you to maintain a right focus on the Lord.
 Psalm 34:5 says, “They looked to Him and were radiant, and their faces were not ashamed” (New King James Version).